radeonwu/LidarCameraCalibration/README.md

 ## Test approach of Autoware [4] with docker
 Short summary:
 - The code can be fully run, and both camera intrinsic and camera-LIDAR extrinsic can be calculated
-- The calibration result verification is still pending
+- Verification of calibration result is still pending

 ### install autoware via docker
 Assuming docker and nvidia-docker runtime have been installed \